Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

-The job market is constantly changing and the changes are coming faster and faster.
-Today it is very different from your grandparents’ generation.
-The jobs your grandparents held might not be in demand now.
+The job market is constantly shifting and the changes are coming faster and faster.
+Today is very different from your grandparents’ generation.
+Even the jobs your parents held might not be in demand now.

-What are the best careers for the future?
-The jobs predicted to have solid growth and good pay in the future are:
+What are the best careers for the near future?
+With help from the Bureau of Labor Statistics (BLS), we see that the jobs predicted to see the most growth and demand are:

 In the next 10–20 years businesses will have more access to data and automation.
 Parts of the jobs of people like accountants and admins will become obsolete.
 Workers using data to draw connections and improve processes will be in demand.

 Analyzing industry trends and watching the competition will be important.
 Business analysts will spend more time drawing conclusions and presenting them to management than making reports.
 Soft skills will be as important as ever to succeed.

 Even without a background in analysis, you can pivot into a business analyst career by taking a respected online course in business analytics.
 Combine that specialization with your experience in an industry and you can work your way into more lucrative positions.

 Tech has seen a huge surge in the last 20 years and it will continue to grow.
 But the in-demand sectors will be more refined.
 Soft skills and high-level analysis will be the gaps every business is trying to fill.
 See any of these you're interested in?
 Learn how to prepare for a technical interview so you're ready for your next position.

 You knew software engineers or developers would be on the list!
 But soon, it won't be enough to know how to code.
 Machine learning will replace the grunt work of entry-level programmers, so software engineers will need to add machine learning to their skillset to remain relevant.